Vegetable pulao, or sabzi pulao, is a common rice dish served throughout India, particularly where there was a Mughlai influence.

 - ½ tsp garam masala

-Heat the oil in a saucepan on medium heat.
-Once hot, add the cumin seeds and fry for one minute, or until they sizzle.
+- Heat the oil in a wide pan on medium heat.
+Once hot, add the cumin seeds, cassia, cloves, peppercorns, cardamom, and bay leaf.
+Fry for one minute, or until they sizzle.

-Add the onions and fry, stirring continuously for five minutes, or until onions soften and become translucent, but without colouring.
+- Add the onions and sprinkle with the salt.
+Fry, stirring continuously for about seven minutes, or until onions soften and become translucent, but without colouring.

-Add ginger, garlic and green chillies.
+- Add the ginger, garlic, and green chillies.
 Mix well and fry, stirring continuously for one minute.

-Add the salt, garam masala and lemon juice and mix well, but gently.
+- Add the garam masala and lemon juice and mix well, but gently.

-Drain the rice well, and add to the vegetables.
-Stir gently to combine, and fry for two minutes, stirring frequently, but being cautious not the break up the vegetables.
+- Drain the rice well and add to the vegetables.
+Stir gently to combine, and fry for two minutes, stirring frequently, but being cautious not to break up the vegetables.

-Add the stock, and very gently mix.
+- Add the stock, and very gently mix.
 Bring to the boil, mix again, and then reduce heat to very low.
-Cover and cook for ten minutes, or until all the stock has been absorbed into the rice.
+Cover and cook for fifteen minutes, or until all the stock has been absorbed into the rice.

 - When dicing the vegetables, try to keep them about the same size.
 They should be kept quite small.